Helper Spring Buyer's Guide

 - Tire iron

-First, lift the rear of your vehicle using the jack and secure it with the jack stands.
+First, park your vehicle on a level surface and place the wheel chocks around the front tires.
+Then lift the rear of your vehicle using the jack and secure it with the jack stands underneath the rear axle.
 Afterwards, detach the rear wheels using the tire iron.

 Tips and warnings